 Knowing where you are going helps you avoid saying too much before you get to the 2nd verse.
 Second verses are not that difficult if you have planned out what you are going to say in advance and you avoid saying those things earlier in the song.
-A map will help you do that.
+Each part of your song has a job to do and a solid song map will help you consistently writer better songs..

-Say ONE thing in each verse that supports your hook.
+Say ONE thing in each verse that supports your hook or title.

 When writing a second verse answer the question “And then what?”